amazingBastard/sms-pics/README.md

     publications/       # Collection publications(*)
-    startup/            # On server startup tests/  				# Tests folder meteor-boilerplate		# Command line tool
+    startup/            # On server startup tests/  				# Tests folder
 ```

 (*) = the command line tool creates files in these folders

 ## License
-This project is NOT free for use and has been licensed, see the LICENSE.txt for more information.
+This project has an MIT License, see the LICENSE.txt for more information.